Ballymagauran

-History

-Medieval
+Medieval history

 In medieval times, the Mac Shamhráin (anglicised as McGovern or Magauran) túath of Teallach Eachdhach (Tullyhaw), then part of West Bréifne in Connacht, was divided into economic taxation areas called ballibetoes, from the Irish Baile Biataigh (anglicised as 'Ballybetagh'), meaning 'A Provisioner's Town or Settlement' (Tullyhaw is now a barony in County Cavan).
 The original purpose of a ballybetagh was to enable the farmer, who controlled the baile, to provide hospitality for those who needed it, such as poor people and travellers.
 The ballybetagh was further divided into townlands farmed by individual families who paid a tribute or tax to the head of the ballybetagh, who in turn paid a similar tribute to the clan chief.
 The steward of the ballybetagh would have been the secular equivalent of the erenagh in charge of church lands.
 There were seven ballibetoes in the parish of Templeport.
 Ballymagauran was located in the ballybetagh named after it.
 The historical spellings of the ballybetagh are Ballymackgawran & Ballimacgawran (Irish = Baile Mhic Shamhráin = McGovern's Town or Magauran's Town).

 After 1400 A.D., Ballymagauran became the chief seat of the Mac Shamhráin (McGovern or Magauran) clan, who were the lords of Teallach Eachdhach (Tullyhaw).
 Their previous seats were in Coologe and Killywillin.
 A medieval Duanaire or Poembook belonging to them is the oldest such surviving book in Ireland and describes various incidents at Ballymagauran.
 The Vikings may also have been in the area as the pommel of an inlaid Viking sword (Petersen Type H) dating from c.
 900 A.D. has been excavated from a fort on the shore of Ballymagauran Lake.